innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region activity=true -->
-and then download and run the following program in the simulator to drive the robot over the test track.
+Then download and run the following program in the simulator to drive the robot over the test track.
 <!-- #endregion -->

 ```python activity=true